Top 10 Most Hated College Basketball Coaches Ever

 There was never any doubt with this pick, as Bob Knight is college basketball’s greatest villain ever.

-As proof of how poorly the American public still views Knight - now an ESPN analyst - Forbes ranked him the No. 9 most disliked person in sports in 2011 among the likes of Terrell Owens, Manny Ramirez, Tiger Woods, Al Davis and Randy Moss.
+As proof of how poorly the American public still views Knight, Forbes ranked him the No. 9 most disliked person in sports in 2011 among the likes of Terrell Owens, Manny Ramirez, Tiger Woods, Al Davis and Randy Moss.

 Not that Knight cares.
 As he once eloquently put it, “I want they bury me upside down, and my critics can kiss my ass.”